 Types of Hosting

 Google “WordPress hosting” and you’ll see results that span all sorts of price ranges and technical specs.
 You need a document to cut through the noise and help you choose the right hosting for your sites.
 This is that document.
-You are welcome to create your own account with the information provided at the end or contact me using the form at the end to migrate you to my (highly upgraded) account with dedicated hardware that you can’t get without great expense.
+You are welcome to create your own account with the information provided at the end or contact us using the form at the end to migrate you to our (highly upgraded) account with dedicated hardware that you can’t get without great expense.